 Students learn best when they have support from other peers.
 Yet taking a MOOC often means viewing lecture video by yourself.
 There is a need to promote a collective learning environment

 Since students have various learning behaviors with some learning on the go, the design must support multiple devices to make sure students with different learning behaviors both get a great learning experience

 As I gained a clear understanding of the user needs after research, I began to ideate the possible solutions to solve the problem.
 Ultimately after discussion with the professor, the team has decided to create a website serving as the online database of the artworks (aka course material that will be covered in the MOOC).
 At the same time, I recommended the design to incorporate an interactive element for students to help contribute to the database and create projects that can be viewed in a standardized format.
 Not only do students get a more engaging learning experience, it also helps to crowdsource the database by inviting students to add and share other art projects they know.

 Once the team has agreed on pursuing the idea, I moved on to the designing the user flows using Axure to create wireframes.

 Wireframes indicating how do users (the students) create projects and add content to the database

 Wireframes showing how an individual project will be displayed on the website.
 The design is inspired by a standard art gallery view.

-After refining the UI design details, I moved on to develop the student platform using Drupal CMS, PHP, HTML and CSS.
+After refining the wireframes, I moved on to design and develop the student platform using Drupal CMS, PHP, HTML and CSS as the designer/developer of the team.
 During the design and development process, I ensured that I followed the following design rules to provide a pleasing user experience: